System integration for beginners: How to make your programs understand each other

 • Does each area handle a different version of the information?
 IBM explains that silos generate partial or inconsistent views of data.

-• Do you have a hard time knowing what happened to an order or why an update didn't arrive at its destination?
+• Do you struggle to find out what happened to an order or why an update didn't reach its destination?

-• Does every change in a system require touching connectors, plugins or code?
+• Does every system change require modifying connectors, plugins, or code?

-• Is your business growing, but is the operation becoming more fragile?
+• Is your business growing, but your operations are becoming more fragile?

 If you answered “yes” to several of these questions, the problem probably isn't your team.
 The problem is that your systems aren't working together yet.
-This scenario is one where information is isolated and ceases to circulate between areas and systems.
+This scenario is one where information is isolated and stops circulating between areas and systems.

 At Weavee, we don't see integration as an isolated technical project.
-We see it as a way to bring order back to the operation.
-If your programs don't understand each other, your business ends up paying for that friction in errors, manual tasks, delays, and decisions made with incomplete data.
-If, on the other hand, your systems share information with clear logic, monitoring and rules, work flows better.
+We see it as a way to restore order to operations.
+If your programs don't communicate effectively, your business ultimately pays for that friction in errors, manual tasks, delays, and decisions made with incomplete data.
+If, on the other hand, your systems share information with clear logic, monitoring, and rules, work flows better.

 Do you want to take the first step?